Empirical Bayes Matrix Factorization: Introduction

-Many commonly-encountered statistical tools can be viewed as arising from \eqref{eqn:fa} with different assumptions on $L$ and $F$.
-For example Principal Components Analysis (PCA) -- or, more precisely, truncated Singular Value Decomposition (SVD) -- can be interpreted as fitting \eqref{eqn:fa} by least squares, assuming that columns of $L$ are orthogonal and columns of $F$ are orthonormal \citep{eckart.young.1936}.
-Non-negative matrix factorization (NMF) \citep{lee:1999} assumes elements of $L$ and $F$ are non-negative.
-Grade of membership models \citep{erosheva2002grade}, also known as admixture models \citep{pritchard2000inference}, Latent Dirichlet Allocation \citep{blei2003latent}, or topic models, also assume that columns of $L$ are non-negative, and additionally require that they sum to one.
-Simple cluster models can be interpreted as further requiring that exactly one element in each column of $L$ is 1.
-Classical factor analysis (FA) arises from assuming that the elements of $F$ are independent standard normal and allowing different residual variances for each column of $Y$ \citep{rubin1982algorithms}.
-Bayesian variations on these ideas arise from placing prior distributions on $L$ and/or $F$ \citep{bishop1999variational,attias1999independent,salakhutdinov2008bayesian}.
-And many methods -- both Bayesian and other -- assume sparsity of $L$ and/or $F$ \citep{West2003,sabatti2005bayesian,H.Zou2006,Pournara2007,Carvalho2008,Witten2009,Engelhardt2010,Knowles2011,mayrink2013sparse,yang2014sparse,10.1371/journal.pcbi.1004791,hore2016tensor}.
+The simplest approaches to estimating $L$ and/or $F$ in \eqref{eqn:fa} are based on maximum likelihood or least squares.
+For example, Principal Components Analysis (PCA)---or, more precisely, truncated Singular Value Decomposition (SVD)---can be interpreted as fitting \eqref{eqn:fa} by least squares, assuming that columns of $L$ are orthogonal and columns of $F$ are orthonormal \citep{eckart.young.1936}.
+And classical factor analysis (FA) corresponds to maximum likelihood estimation of $L$, assuming that the elements of $F$ are independent standard normal and allowing different residual variances for each column of $Y$ \citep{rubin1982algorithms}.
+While these simple methods remain widely used, in the last two decades researchers have focused considerable attention on obtaining more accurate and/or more interpretable estimates, either by imposing additional constraints \citep[e.g.~non-negativity;][]{lee:1999} or by regularization using a penalty term \citep[e.g.][]{jolliffe2003modified,Witten2009,mazumder2010spectral,hastie2015matrix,fithian2018flexible}, or a prior distribution \citep[e.g.][]{bishop1999variational,attias1999independent,ghahramani2000variational,West2003}.
+In particular, many authors have noted the benefits of sparsity assumptions on $L$ and/or $F$---particularly in applications where interpretability of the estimates is desired---and there now exists a wide range of methods that attempt to induce sparsity in these models \citep[e.g.][]{sabatti2005bayesian,H.Zou2006,Pournara2007,Carvalho2008,Witten2009,Engelhardt2010,Knowles2011,bhattacharya2011sparse,mayrink2013sparse,yang2014sparse,10.1371/journal.pcbi.1004791,hore2016tensor,rovckova2016fast,srivastava2017expandable,kaufmann2017identifying,fruhwirth2018sparse,zhao2018fast}.
+Many of these methods induce sparsity in the loadings only, although some induce sparsity in both loadings and factors.